eimkasp/laravel-table-of-contents/readme.md

+This is a fork to introduce Laravel 10+ support for this package: https://github.com/NikolayOskin/contents

 # "Table of contents" generator Laravel package

 This package provides clickable Table Of Contents for your posts, news, articles etc based on h2-h6 html tags from input text.